Code-Institute-Submissions/Milestone-13/README.md

 ### Features Left to Implement

-- a gallery from past events
+- A gallery from past events
-- make the charity's social media available in feeds
+- Make the charity's social media available in feeds
-- a modal to confirm successful completion of the contact form
+- A modal to confirm successful completion of the contact form

 ## Technologies Used